Benco351/Fillit/README.md

 Note: The .git folders from the original repositories were removed during the migration to avoid embedding separate Git repositories within this one.

-📦 How the Aggregation Was Performed Worktrees were used to temporarily check out the relevant branches from the source repositories without cloning them fully.
+📦 How the Aggregation Was Performed:
+Worktrees were used to temporarily check out the relevant branches from the source repositories without cloning them fully.

 The contents of those branches were copied into the corresponding folders (Backend/, Frontend/) in this repository.